vmware-tanzu/tanzu-dev-portal/content/practices/product-valuation/index.md

    Plug your numbers into a spreadsheet to calculate the end valuation, as well as a range.
 The range is very important for building trust because it allows you to be transparent about the accuracy of your estimate.

    {{% callout %}}
-   Feel free to use [this sample spreadsheet](/files/PM-onomics-Examples.xlsx) of a fictional product valuation, complete with sample formulas.
+   **Tip**: Feel free to use [this sample spreadsheet](/files/PM-onomics-Examples.xlsx) of a fictional product valuation, complete with sample formulas.
    {{% /callout %}}

    Here's an example: